Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Spectral analysis of the operator

 \section{Spectral analysis of the operator}

-We are interested in the eigenvalues and eigenfunctions of the linearized Burgers operator This operator, among other viscous conservation laws, has been studied in \cite{kreiss1986convergence}, with a deeper look at the metastability phenomenon in \cites{folino2017metastability, mascia2013metastability}.
-In these papers, the authors highlighted that the eigenvalues $(\lambda_k^\eps)_{k\ge0}$ of the operator $\Le$ are simple, real, positive, and are distributed as follows:
+We are interested in the eigenvalues and eigenfunctions of the linearized Burgers operator acting on $H_0^1\cap H^2(-L,L)$.\\ In the centered case $\sigma=0$, this operator, among other viscous conservation laws, has been studied in \cite{kreiss1986convergence}, with a deeper look at the metastability phenomenon in \cites{folino2017metastability, mascia2013metastability}.
+In these papers, the authors highlighted that the eigenvalues $(\lambda_{0,k}^\eps)_{k\ge0}$ of the operator $\Le_0$ are simple, real, positive, and are distributed as follows:

 The first notable difference with the operator of the Coron-Guerrero system \eqref{CG} is the presence of an exponentially small eigenvalue.
+This eigenvalue is a consequence of the translation invariance of the operator.
+Indeed, the derivative of the shock $\de_x(U^\eps_\sigma)$, corresponding to a shift of the location of the shock, lies within the kernel of the operator $\Le_\sigma$, with exponentially small boundary values.
+We refer to \cite{beck2009using} for more details regarding the metastability.
 The results from \cites{CG,glass2010complex} make use of the strong dissipation of the system.
-If we wish to use a similar approach, we need to treat the term corresponding to the first eigenvalue separately.\\ Moreover, In order to apply the method of moments, we need sharper estimates regarding the distribution of the eigenvalues, as well as some information about the eigenfunctions.
-We obtain the following result: \begin{Lemma} The eigenvalues $(\lambda_k^\eps)_{k\ge 0}$ of the operator $\Le$ acting on $H_0^1\cap H^2(-L,L)$ verify the following estimates:
+If we wish to use a similar approach, we need to treat the term corresponding to the first eigenvalue separately.\\ Moreover, in order to apply the method of moments, we need sharper estimates regarding the distribution of the eigenvalues, as well as some information about the eigenfunctions.
+We obtain the following result: \begin{Lemma} For $\sigma\in(-L,L)$ and $\eps>0$ small enough, the eigenvalues $(\lambda_{\sigma,k}^\eps)_{k\ge 0}$ of the operator $\Le_\sigma$ acting on $H_0^1\cap H^2(-L,L)$ verify the following estimates: